W. Edwards Deming: Later career

-Later, from his home in Washington, DC, Deming continued running his own consultancy business in the United States, largely unknown and unrecognized in his country of origin and work.
+Later, from his home in Washington, D.C., Deming continued running his own consultancy business in the United States, largely unknown and unrecognized in his country of origin and work.
 In 1980, he was featured prominently in an NBC TV documentary titled If Japan can...
 Why can't we? about the increasing industrial competition the United States was facing from Japan.
 As a result of the broadcast, demand for his services increased dramatically, and Deming continued consulting for industry throughout the world until his death at the age of 93.

 Ford Motor Company was one of the first American corporations to seek help from Deming.
 In 1981, Ford's sales were falling.
 Between 1979 and 1982, Ford had incurred $3 billion in losses.
 Ford's newly appointed Corporate Quality Director, Larry Moore, was charged with recruiting Deming to help jump-start a quality movement at Ford.
 Deming questioned the company's culture and the way its managers operated.
 To Ford's surprise, Deming talked not about quality, but about management.
 He told Ford that management actions were responsible for 85% of all problems in developing better cars.
 In 1986, Ford came out with a profitable line of cars, the Taurus-Sable line.
 In a letter to Autoweek, Donald Petersen, then Ford chairman, said, "We are moving toward building a quality culture at Ford and the many changes that have been taking place here have their roots directly in Deming's teachings."
 By 1986, Ford had become the most profitable American auto company.
-For the first time since the 1920s, its earnings had exceeded those of archrival General Motors (GM).
+For the first time since the 1920s, its earnings had exceeded those of arch-rival General Motors (GM).
 Ford had come to lead the American automobile industry in improvements.
 Ford's following years' earnings confirmed that its success was not a fluke, for its earnings continued to exceed GM and Chrysler's.

 In 1982, Deming's book Quality, Productivity, and Competitive Position was published by the MIT Center for Advanced Engineering, and was renamed Out of the Crisis in 1986.
 In it, he offers a theory of management based on his famous 14 Points for Management.
 Management's failure to plan for the future brings about loss of market, which brings about loss of jobs.
 Management must be judged not only by the quarterly dividend, but also by innovative plans to stay in business, protect investment, ensure future dividends, and provide more jobs through improved products and services.
 "Long-term commitment to new learning and new philosophy is required of any management that seeks transformation.
 The timid and the fainthearted, and the people that expect quick results, are doomed to disappointment."